jbrannon972/Drylogs2/planning-docs/35_ULTRAFLOW_Phase_1-3_UX_Analysis.md

 If photo upload fails, the tech sees "Failed to upload photo" alert.
 But there's no retry button—they have to retake the entire photo.

 **Suggestion**: Add retry logic:
 - If upload fails, show "Upload Failed.
 [Retry] [Retake Photo]"
 - Retry button attempts to reupload same file
-- Retake button opens camera again
+- Retake button opens camera again GOOD with it, it should be saving the pics to the phone as well so can they just go back in the gallery and reselect?

 This saves time when the issue is network, not photo quality.